Ship, captain, and crew: Rules

-For example, if the first roll of the dice shows a 6, a 4, two 3s and a 1, the player banks the 6 but must reroll the 4 because there is no 5 yet.
-If their second roll is a 6, a 5, a 4 and a 1 they may bank the 5 and 4 together, and now they have a full "crew" for their ship.
+For example, if the first roll of the dice shows six, four, three, three, and one, the player banks the six but must reroll the four because there is no five yet.
+If their second roll is a six, five, four, and one, they may bank the five and four together, and now they have a full "crew" for their ship.

 Each player has only three rolls, and after their third they score their turn.
 If they have a crewed ship then they score the "cargo" - the total of the other two dice.
 If they do not have a crewed ship, they score nothing.

 The winner is the player at the end of a round who has the highest score.
+If the winner of the round scores with a ship, captain, crew on the first roll, that sets the pace for the other players: ship, captain, crew + 6 in one shake is what to beat.
+One shake to best the previous player.

 When beginning the next round, play begins with the player to the right (counterclockwise) of the first player in the previous round.
 Alternatively, the player who won the last round starts the next round.